DeFliTeam/Prometheus_Grafana_1090_Exporter/README.md

 **Trouble Shooting**

-You can change the "localhost" parameters to your local IP address (192.xxx.xxx.xxx) sudo killall -HUP prometheus
+You can change the "localhost" parameters to your local IP address (192.xxx.xxx.xxx) or alternatively to the public IP address where you find your tar1090